indre-idenfy/Documentation/pages/ANDROID-SDK.md

 SDK provides advanced liveness recognition.
 Liveness recognition is attached as separate, optional module inside of the SDK.

-New major liveness version is released every 6-12 months.
-After major version release SDK must be updated also.
+The new major liveness version is released every 6-12 months.
+Your app must update the liveness module after every major release.
+If SDK is not updated, it can lead to the **runtime crashes**.

 Attached liveness SDK will sync with **core** Idenfy SDK.